Katze719/new-world-stamina-checker/README.md

 - Allows administrators to configure role icons and priorities.

 ### 📅 **Event Management**
+- Schedules and processes events like absence periods automatically
-- Tracks RaidHelper events for wars and races.
+- Tracks RaidHelper events for wars and races
-- Automatically updates event participation in Google Sheets.
+- Automatically updates event participation in Google Sheets
+- Lists and manages upcoming scheduled events

 ### 🖼️ **User Extraction**
 - Extracts usernames from uploaded images in specific channels.
 - Matches extracted names with guild members for easy tracking.
+- Automatically handles event attendance tracking from screenshots.

 ### 🔔 **Channel Monitoring**
 - Monitors activity in designated channels.
 - Sends notifications when channels have been inactive for too long.

 ### 🏖️ **Absence Tracking**
-- Allows users to submit their absence periods.
+- Allows users to submit their absence periods
+- Automatically manages absence indicators in channel names
+- Handles role assignments during absence periods
-- Updates the absence information in the Google Sheets.
+- Updates the absence information in Google Sheets
+- Early return option for users who come back sooner than planned

 ### 🛡️ **Error Logging**
 - Logs errors and sends detailed stack traces to a designated error log channel.